nashahzad/jira-sprint-analytics/README.md

                         JIRA Issue status to indicate an Issue is done --priority-epics [PRIORITY_EPICS [PRIORITY_EPICS ...]]
-                        Optional list of keys of the priority epics
+                        Optional list of keys of the priority epics --past-n-sprints [PAST_N_SPRINTS [PAST_N_SPRINTS ...]]
+                        Optionally grab metrics for the past N sprints,if left out then only the currently active sprint's metrics will be fetched
 ```

 To generate data visualizations based upon the report created by the scraper then